-Almond flour makes this cake naturally gluten-free.
+Almond flour makes this cake gluten-free.
 Almond flour also provides savory heft and depth to the cake.
 But there’s a balance.
 To combat the rather dense batter, stiffly beaten egg whites are added.
 Now we have an elegantly airy cake!

 Dark and broody, assertive and intense.
 Yes, this is my kind of cake.

-Now, it’s time to discuss the Cinnamon Whipped Cream.
+Let’s discuss the Cinnamon Whipped Cream.

 You might be inclined to skip it.
 Isn’t cake enough?
 But my polite recommendation to you is — DO NOT BE TEMPTED TO SKIP THIS STEP!!